sbohmann/freemonad/introduction.md

 - count >>= count >>= count >>= count, called with 7 as the initial argument, using the bindLast interpreter

 count is a function that for e.g. 3 returns \[0, 1, 2], counting from zero up to one less than three.

+## The Missing Optimization

+Bind's lhs will be traversed, seeking the original Pure's result, a lot of times when a lot of functions are bound together and a lot of results are processed.

+I will add an optimized version of the example, which will eliminate the recursive search for the result by discriminating between Pure and Bind in Bind's constructor.

+This will probably be perfectly readable after having understood the introductory and minimal examples but not serve as a good starting point 🙂